 The Drop-Off Facility accepts all recyclables collected curbside.
 Note that recycling at the facility is dual stream: paper/cardboard products must be separated from other materials.

 The Drop-Off Facility's 'Bypass Lane for Recyclers' has officially opened for public use.
-Make sure to read all signage as you approach the scalehouse.
+Make sure to read all signage as you approach the scalehouse to have the best experience.

 Did You Know?